⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Excellent for simple, reliable workout tracking

-Strong is like the Toyota Camry of workout trackers - it's not flashy, it doesn't have the newest tech, but it's reliable, well-built, and gets the job done day after day without drama.
+Strong is like the Toyota Camry of workout trackers.
+It's not flashy, it doesn't have the newest tech, but it's reliable, well-built, and gets the job done day after day without drama.

 After using Strong for three months and logging over 80 workouts, here's our comprehensive breakdown of what makes Strong great, where it falls short, and who should (and shouldn't) use it in 2026.